 lowa has long participated in an initiative called the Interstate Playbook, facilitated by the National 911 Office.
 This was a collaborative effort to bring four Midwest states (Iowa, Minnesota, North Dakota, and South Dakota) together for the purposes of linking ESInets to allow for seamless transfers of 911 calls complete with location information and call-back number.
 The challenge in linking states together stems from the use of different vendors, even though the same industry standards are used.
 In calendar year 2022, Iowa and Minnesota were among the first states to link ESInets from disparate network providers.
-This means that counties along the border of Iowa/Minnesota can transfer 911 calls exactly the same as PSAPs in the state transfer calls today. complete with all data associated with the call.
+This means that counties along the border of Iowa/Minnesota can transfer 911 calls exactly the same as PSAPs in the state transfer calls today, complete with all data associated with the call.
 Previously, these transfers would have had to use 10-digit administrative lines and would not come with any call data.

-Coordination between the states of South Dakota, Nebraska, and Illinois is ongoing, and transfers to those states are expected in the upcoming calendar year.
+During calendar year 2023, Iowa continued to connect with other states bringing the same transfer capabilities to the counties bordering South Dakota, Nebraska, Illinois, and Missouri.
 Discussions with additional neighboring states are continuing as well.
 When those additional states reach a level of readiness similar to our own, Iowa will be able to link with those states as well.